Gruntfuggly/format-modified/README.md

 The extension will try and find the `clang-format` executable on it's own.
 Use this to specify it's location if you need to.

-`format-modified.globs`
+`format-modified.languages`

 Use this to control which files are formatted.
-By default, .cpp and .h files are formatted.
-If no globs are defined, all files will be formatted.
+It is set to `["cpp"]` By default, so .cpp and .h files are formatted.
+Use *F1* -> *Change Language Mode* to show a list of language identifiers.
+Java, Javascript, Objective-C, Proto are supported by clang-format, but I have not tested them.

 # Known issues